 Fundraising ideas for supporting your community don’t have to cost a lot of money.
-If your nonprofit, charity, church, or other group is short on money, that doesn’t mean you can’t pull off a flourishing fundraiser.
+If your nonprofit, charity, church, or other group is cash-poor, that doesn’t mean you can’t pull off a flourishing fundraiser.

 One way to get around the budget issues is to ask supporters to donate items, time, services, or resources to your group.

 You can even ask for them to sponsor a donation page (or to donate to your page).

 Another, more creative option, however, is to throw a fundraiser in which you can sell handcrafted items.